AxisCommunications/docker-compose-acap/README.md

 ### Using the application

+#### Using the application on an Axis device

+The application bundles the docker and docker compose clis so these can be used directly on the device to interact with the Docker daemon.
+The `IPCSocket` need to be selected and the user should either be the application user or be a member of the `addon` group.
+The [Container example][acap-native-container-example] how a second ACAP application can utilize the clis in this way.

 #### Using the application remotely

 To interact with the Docker daemon from a remote machine the `TCPSocket` need to be